NASA-PDS/pds-api/README.md

-# NASA PDS federated API
+# NASA PDS Federated API
 This repo is the entry point for the NASA PDS federated API specifications.

 The specifications are discussed in the PDS Working Group and a first level of specification is shared on google drive.